The “Science of Reading” and What It Means for Your Classroom

 In addition, the Fast Phonics learning area provides solely systematic phonics-based instruction to support your youngest readers and those in need of additional phonics-based intervention.
 In this area, learners can expect planned learning experiences that give them all the tools needed to decode words and, ultimately, boost academic success.

 The best practices thoroughly ingrained in Reading Eggs and Exact Path are sure to set up your early readers for success.
 Interested in learning more about how best to incorporate research-backed literacy instruction into your classroom?
-Check out our Reading & Literacy workbook to design an effective literacy program aligned to all five pillars of reading.
+Check out our Reading & Literacy workbook to design an effective literacy program aligned to all five pillars of reading, as well as our new Exact Path whitepaper.

 LEXILE® and LEXILE FRAMEWORK® are trademarks of MetaMetrics, Inc., and are registered in the United States and abroad.
 Copyright © 2021 MetaMetrics, Inc. All rights reserved.